 Elise Baumgarten litigates civil and criminal cases, with an emphasis on patent and complex commercial disputes.
 Elise has represented corporations, professional firms, and individuals in a broad range of cases, at both the trial and appellate levels, in federal and state courts, and in FINRA and AAA arbitration proceedings.

-Elise's patent litigation practice focuses primarily on disputes concerning pharmaceuticals and software.
-She has represented clients in Hatch-Waxman litigation, in inter partes review proceedings before the USPTO, and disputes dealing with the intersection of patent and antitrust law.
+As part of Elise's patent litigation practice, she has represented clients in Hatch-Waxman litigation, in inter partes review proceedings before the United States Patent and Trademark Office ("USPTO"), and disputes dealing with the intersection of patent and antitrust law.
 Elise also has experience in a range of other substantive areas, including white-collar criminal defense, accounting malpractice, trade secrets and restrictive covenants, First Amendment, and commercial disputes.
-She recently first chaired a week-long FINRA arbitration, defending two individual defendants facing claims by their former employer of millions of dollars of damages.
+She also first chaired a week-long FINRA arbitration, defending two individual defendants facing claims by their former employer of millions of dollars of damages.

 Though all cases vary and none is predictive, Elise’s experience includes: